 All things considered, Adobe Reader does an excellent job of handling PDF files, as one would expect.
 But it hasn't always been this way: Years ago, Adobe Reader developed a reputation for being terribly slow to start up and to load documents — so much so that exasperated developers were driven to creating utilities to accelerate the process, by disabling unnecessary plugins.
 An example of this is Adobe Reader SpeedUp.
 Adobe Reader was also known for not consistently rendering symbols correctly, but that has improved greatly.
 It was frequently criticized for being bloated — more than ten times the size of replacement software.
 Sadly, that hasn't changed, and probably never will, because Adobe is known for building software that definitely needs to go on a digital diet.

 Other Horses In the Race

 Partly as a result of the countless complaints lodged against Adobe Reader, it was inevitable that software companies and individual programmers would create alternatives.
-We will take a look at two of the better-known products, starting with eXPert PDF Reader, which is a free program developed and distributed by Visagesoft.
+I will take a look at two of the better-known products, starting with eXPert PDF Reader, which is a free program developed and distributed by Visagesoft.
 The current version is 3.5.90.
 The file size is about a third of Adobe's offering, and installation takes a fraction of the time.

 A Windows-only application, eXPert PDF Reader allows you to easily view and print PDF documents, as one might expect.
 You may modify document outlines, insert rubber stamps, and modify any annotation that has been created from eXPert PDF or any other PDF creation program.